hannah-be/the-fourth-R/README.md

 # README

-#### Brief:
-A full stack developer needs to be able to demonstrate they can build a complete application from design through to deployment, using appropriate tools and methodologies.
-You must build a two sided marketplace.
-This app will cater to two markets that your app brings together.

 #### Objective:
 Design a two-way market place that provides a way for owners of broken or run-down goods to connect with people and business who have the skills to repair or maintain them.